 Meanwhile, Instagram has been testing a live shopping feature that allows businesses to showcase things in a live video while customers can explore the featured items and make purchases.

 Make contact with influencers in your industry and ask them to assist you in creating content for your company.
 Build a relationship with them by first assisting them in expanding their audience and/or offering them free items.
 Use popular hashtags on social media feeds to create relevant content for a wider audience.

 Both the sales and supply sides of your organization must be integrated into your eCommerce platform.
 Integrate a point-of-sale system to keep track of your inventory.
 A POS system will provide you with crucial information about your consumer and will assist you in measuring and analyzing the entire trip.
 You’ll be able to track performance more efficiently this way, and everyone will be working toward the same business-critical criteria.

-B2B business model that turns into eCommerce for sales to moving forward should also integrate your website to other systems. eCommerce is a great way to generate revenue, but certain things may not be possible within a B2B setting.
+B2B business model that turns into eCommerce for sales to move forward should also integrate your website into other systems. eCommerce is a great way to generate revenue, but certain things may not be possible within a B2B setting.

 For example, can you view all of your products and customer in one single interface?
 While selling across multiple channels, real-time data is the key to providing a seamless experience for customers.

 Use your own customer data for better decisions and consider utilizing data from more than one source.
 Integrate with CRM systems and stay up to date thanks to detailed analytics.
 Customers’ behavior changes every day, however, only business owners know what they want to deliver the best experience possible.

 Enhanced online buying with augmented reality